-It’s worth spending a couple of days in the Wollemi.
+It’s worth spending a couple of days in the Wollemi area.
 Read on to learn about two stunning campgrounds where you can set up base, explore to your heart’s content, then kick back under the stars with your mates.

 Two people outside a tent in Newnes Campground - walk in, looking up at the cliffs, Wollemi National Park.
 Photo credit: Daniel Tran / DPE

-It’s a hard slog into the campground roughly a 10km walk in, carrying all your supplies including drinking water.
-But you’ll understand why it’s all worth it at night, the high cliffs at Newnes block out the light from Sydney, making the stargazing truly extraordinary.
+It’s a hard slog into the campground, roughly a 10km walk, carrying all your supplies including drinking water.
+But you’ll understand why it’s all worth it at night when the high cliffs at Newnes block out the light from Sydney, making the stargazing truly extraordinary.

 Newnes Glow Worm Tunnel